nshiab/simple-data-analysis/README.md

 The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).

+Make sure to check the section [Tips to work efficiently with SDA](#tips-to-work-efficiently-with-SDA).

 Tests are run for NodeJS and Bun.
 Deno is coming! :)

 You might also find the [journalism library](https://github.com/nshiab/journalism) and [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) interesting.